On The Quality Of Cryptocurrency Markets: Centralized Versus Decentralized Exchanges: CEX and DEX Markets

 Contemporary financial markets primarily employ a central LOB system, wherein a central institution records buy and sell orders, with market prices set by the latest matched orders.
-The main advantage of the LOB systems is the ability to provide a transparent and efficient price discovery process and liquidity clustering even in extreme situations \citep{glosten1994}.
-However, implementing a LOB exchange on the blockchain is challenging due to the costly and slow validation process, gas fees, and limited throughput -- a crucial resource for order-based exchanges.
-Crypto exchanges like Binance or Kraken, which use LOB mechanisms, are thus forced to operate \emph{off}-chain as centralized entities, sacrificing the benefits of decentralized networks.
+The main advantage of the LOB system is the ability to provide a transparent and efficient price discovery process and liquidity clustering even in extreme situations \citep{glosten1994}.
+However, implementing a LOB exchange on the blockchain is challenging due to limited throughput -- a crucial resource for order-based exchanges -- and the cost of blockchain transactions (that is, gas fees).
+Crypto exchanges like Binance or Kraken, based on LOB, are thus forced to operate \emph{off}-chain, sacrificing the benefits of decentralization.
+In contrast, DEXs use the Automated Market Maker (AMM) protocol to establish transaction and market prices based on liquidity pools deployed on-chain and funded by Liquidity Providers (LPs).\footnote{ It is often asked whether it is possible to envision a LOB-based DEX.
+Current technical constraints of blockchain technology, namely, limited transaction speed and high gas costs, make an \emph{on-chain} order book unviable.
+However, future iterations could make this possible, as exemplified by the range orders feature in Uniswap v3, which allows for specific limit orders.
+Meanwhile, an AMM-based CEX is technically possible but, to the best of our knowledge, remains unexplored by major exchange providers. }